Jacob Kiplimo

-Jacob Kiplimo (born 14 November 2000) is a Ugandan long-distance runner.
-He is the 2020 Tokyo Olympic 10,000 metres bronze medallist and also won bronze in the event at the 2022 World Athletics Championships.
-Kiplimo earned gold medals for the 5000 metres and 10,000 m at the 2022 Commonwealth Games.
-He is the 2020 World Half Marathon champion.
-He won silver (at age 18) and gold medal at the 2019 and 2023 World Cross Country Championships respectively.
-Kiplimo holds the world record in the half marathon in a time of 57:31, set on 21 November 2021 in Lisbon.
+Jacob Kiplimo (born 14 November 2000) is a Ugandan long-distance runner who is the current world record holder in the half marathon.
+At the 2020 Tokyo Olympic and the 2022 World Athletics Championships, Kiplimo won a bronze medal in the 10,000 m.
+Kiplimo also won gold medals in the 5000 m and 10,000 m at the 2022 Commonwealth Games, and he won a silver and gold medal at the 2019 and 2023 World Cross Country Championships, respectively.
+Kiplimo won the 2020 World Half Marathon.

 At age 15, he represented his country at the 2016 Rio Olympics, becoming the youngest ever Olympian for Uganda.
 He was the 2017 World Cross Country junior champion.
 Kiplimo is also the Ugandan record holder for the 3000 metres.